 - Then open and cook for 10-12 more minutes, stirring the cauliflower a couple of times.

-- It also is a killer addition to a grain bowl.
+- Grain bowls: It also is a killer addition to a grain bowl.
 Start with quinoa, farro, or brown rice.
-Top with this garlic Parmesan cauliflower, fresh or sauteed spinach, halved cherry tomatoes, and a spoonful of store-bought or homemade pesto.
+Top with this roasted cauliflower, fresh or sauteed spinach, halved cherry tomatoes, and a spoonful of store-bought or homemade pesto.

-- It is hard not to think about a salad when you think about roasted veggies.
+- Salads: It is hard not to think about a salad when you think about roasted veggies.
 This is no exception.
-For an Italian inspired salad, start with a bed of arugula and add cherry tomatoes, garlic Parmesan cauliflower, artichoke hearts, roasted red peppers, and some olives.
+For an Italian-inspired salad, start with a bed of arugula and add cherry tomatoes, garlic Parmesan cauliflower, artichoke hearts, roasted red peppers, and some olives.

 - Mexican: Toss the cauliflower with taco seasoning (or a simple mix of paprika, garlic powder, cumin, and chili powder).
 Then toss it with lime juice and fresh cilantro.
 You could also melt some cheddar cheese on top.